BlaineDev/431-classes-2022/class02/README.md

 Saturdays | 10 to 11:30 AM and 7 to 8:30 PM
 Sundays | 4 to 5:30 PM and 8 to 9:30 PM

-Details on how to access office hours via Zoom will be provided over the weekend.
+Details on how to access office hours via Zoom will be provided on our [Calendar](https://thomaselove.github.io/431-2022/calendar.html) and [Contact Us](https://thomaselove.github.io/431-2022/contact.html) pages over the weekend.
+In particular, our Shared Google Drive (431 Fall 2022 Dr Love and Students) will contain Zoom links for these sessions in a document called **TA office hours schedule and Zoom links**.

 ## Welcome to 431 Survey